John Andrew Boyle

-John Andrew Boyle (10 March 1916 – 19 November 1978), was a British historian, an accomplished linguist, and Oriental scholar.
+John Andrew Boyle (10 March 1916 – 19 November 1978) was a British historian, accomplished linguist, and Oriental scholar.

 Life and career

 John was born at Worcester Park, Surrey, England, on 10 March 1916.
-His father, Andrew Boyle, was the first editor of Everyman's Encyclopaedia (1913–1914), he revised Roget's Thesaurus, and he translated Spinoza's Ethics into English and excerpts of The Pickwick Papers into Portuguese for a Brazilian paper.
+His father, Andrew Boyle edited and translated various works, including Spinoza's Ethics.

 In 1933, John won a scholarship to Birmingham University where he graduated with first-class honours in German in 1936.
-He later pursued the studies of Oriental languages at the universities of Berlin and Göttingen.
+He later pursued the studies of Oriental languages at the Universities of Berlin and Göttingen.

-In 1941 he became a sapper (a soldier who performs a variety of military engineering duties).
-In 1942 he was assigned to the Foreign Office where he remained until 1950.
+In 1941, he became a sapper (a soldier who performs a variety of military engineering duties).
+In 1942, he was assigned to the Foreign Office where he remained until 1950.

-"In 1945 he married a colleague, Margaret Elizabeth Dunbar, who gave him three daughters, a life of great domestic happiness, and constant support in his work".
+In 1945 he married Margaret Elizabeth Dunbar.
+They had three daughters together.

-He completed his doctoral dissertation under the guidance of Vladimir Minorsky.
-Boyle received his doctorate in 1947.
+He completed his doctoral dissertation under the guidance of Vladimir Minorsky and went on to receive his doctorate in 1947.

 He later became a professor of Persian at Manchester University.

-He produced a Persian dictionary and a grammar book of modern Persian.

-He was the only European ever to receive the Iranian order of Sepas.
+During this time, he produced a Persian dictionary and a grammar book of modern Persian.
+Additionally, he worked on translating and editing histories of Iran.
+Because of his dedication to the Persian language, he was the only European ever to receive the Iranian order of Sepas.

 He died of heart failure on November 19, 1978, at the age of 62.